kurtharriger/spring-osgi/samples/web-console/readme.txt

 This sample demos a Spring-MVC annotation-based web application that runs inside OSGi through Spring DM, featuring class path scanning and various Spring taglib.
-Additionally, the web application interacts with the OSGi enviroment through the UI.
+Additionally, the web application interacts with the OSGi environment through the UI.

 The demo contains 3 maven projects: